 Are Crowdfunding Donations Taxable?

 This is where it can get tricky.
-As the agent, or person who set up the crowdfunding account, the money goes directly to you; however, you may or may not be the beneficiary of the funds.
-If you are both the agent and the beneficiary you would be responsible for reporting this income.
-If you are acting as “the agent”, and establish that you are indeed acting as an agent for a beneficiary who is not yourself, the funds will be taxable to the beneficiary when paid – not to you, the agent.
-An easy way to circumvent this issue is to make sure when you are setting up a crowdfunding account such as GoFundMe you designate whether you are setting up the campaign for yourself or someone else.
+As the agent or person who set up the crowdfunding account, the money goes directly to you; however, you may or may not be the beneficiary of the funds.
+If you are both the agent and the beneficiary, you would be responsible for reporting this income.
+Suppose you are acting as “the agent” and establish that you are indeed acting as an agent for a beneficiary who is not yourself.
+In that case, the funds will be taxable to the beneficiary when paid – not to you, the agent.
+An easy way to circumvent this issue is to make sure when you are setting up a crowdfunding account such as GoFundMe; you designate whether you are setting up the campaign for yourself or someone else.

 Again, as noted above, as the beneficiary, all income you receive, regardless of the source, is considered taxable income in the eyes of the IRS – including crowdfunding dollars.
 However, money donated or pledged without receiving something in return may be considered a “gift.”
-As such the recipient does not pay any tax.
-Up to $15,000 per year per recipient may be given by the “gift giver.”
+As such, the recipient does not pay any tax.
+Up to $16,000 per year per recipient in 2022 ($15,000 in 2021) may be given by the “gift giver.”

 Let’s look at an example of reward-based crowdfunding.
 Say you develop a prototype for a product that looks promising.
-You run a Kickstarter campaign to raise additional funding, setting a goal of $15,000, and offer a small gift in the form of a t-shirt, cup with a logo, or a bumper sticker to your donors.
-Your campaign is more successful than you anticipated it would be and you raise $35,000 – more than twice your goal.
+You run a Kickstarter campaign to raise additional funding, setting a goal of $20,000, and offer a small gift in the form of a t-shirt, cup with a logo, or a bumper sticker to your donors.
+Your campaign is more successful than you anticipated it would be, and you raised $35,000 – more than twice your goal.

 Taxable income.
 Since you raised $35,000, that amount is considered taxable income.
-But even if you only raised $15,000 and offered no gift, the $15,000 is still considered taxable income and should be reported as such on your tax return even though you did not receive a Form 1099-K from a third party payment processor (more about this below).
+But even if you only raised $20,000 and offered no gift, the $20,000 is still considered taxable income and should be reported as such on your tax return even though you did not receive a Form 1099-K from a third-party payment processor (more about this below).